 Spokane Street Viaduct Widening

-The Seattle Department of Transportation (SDOT) is widening and improving the South Spokane Street Viaduct---the 60-year-old elevated roadway that carries 65,000-70,000 vehicles daily between I-5 and the West Seattle Bridge.
+The Seattle Department of Transportation (SDOT) is widened and improved the South Spokane Street Viaduct---the 60-year-old elevated roadway that carries more than 70,000 vehicles daily between I-5 and the West Seattle Bridge.

-Work on this long-awaited project began in 2008 and is set to wrap up in 2012.
-The Port of Seattle is contributing $3.4 million to the City of Seattle toward this construction.
+The project was completed in 2012.
+The Port of Seattle is contributed $3.4 million to the City of Seattle for this construction.

 Learn more about it at www.seattle.gov/transportation/spokanestreet.htm